-In the West Side Plan, the Agency issued and repaid \$2.0 million in short-term financing.
-In the Year 2000 Plan, the Agency issued and repaid \$2.5 million in short-term financing.
+In the West Side Plan, the Agency issued and repaid \$1.0 million in short-term financing.
+In the Year 2000 Plan, the Agency issued and repaid \$2.0 million in short-term financing.

-Tax increment revenue totaled \$7.6 million and is restricted to repayment of debt.
-This revenue is up 5% from the prior year, reflecting the 3% legislative cap in assessed value and increased valuation due to new development in the Districts.
+Tax increment revenue totaled \$8.5 million and is restricted to repayment of debt.
+This revenue is up 12.5% from the prior year, reflecting the 3% legislative cap in assessed value and increased valuation due to new development in the Districts.
+The primary area of growth was in the West Side Plan.